phalcon/documentation/docs/db-models-cache.md

 - - -

 ## Overview
 In most applications, there is data that changes infrequently.
 One of the most common bottlenecks in terms of performance is accessing data from a database.
-We first have a layer of complexity that allows PHP to communicate with the database, and then we have the layer of complexity and potentially bottleneck within the database itself, when trying to analyze the query sent and return the data back (especially when the query contains multiple joins and group statements).
+We first have a layer of complexity that allows PHP to communicate with the database, and then we have the layer of complexity and potential bottleneck within the database itself when trying to analyze the query sent and return the data back (especially when the query contains multiple joins and group statements).

-Implementing some layers of caching, reduces the number of connections and lookups to your database.
+Implementing some layers of caching reduces the number of connections and lookups to your database.
 This will ensure that data is queried from the database only when absolutely necessary.
-This article showcases some areas that caching could increase performance.
+This article showcases some areas in which caching could increase performance.

 ## Resultsets
-A well established technique to avoid querying the database in every request, is to cache resultsets that do not change frequently, using a system with faster access (usually memory).
+A well-established technique to avoid querying the database in every request, is to cache resultsets that do not change frequently, using a system with faster access (usually memory).

 When [Phalcon\Mvc\Model][mvc-model] requires a service to cache resultsets, it will request it from the Dependency Injection Container.
 The service name is called `modelsCache`.
 Phalcon offers a [cache][cache] component that can store any kind of data.
 Integrating this service with your code requires a [Cache][cache] object.